NikashLamsal/NikashLamsal/README.md

 ![Banner Image](./Frame%201.svg)

-It's me Nikash Lamsal .
+It's me, Nikash .
 I am a passionate Computer Engineering student 🎓 currently pursuing my studies at Tribhuvan University, Nepal.
 With a keen interest in 💻 programming, 🏆 hackathons, and 🌟 open-source contribution.
-I am currently joined as a intern at Nobel Navigators and team.
+I have currently joined as an intern at Nobel Navigators and team.

 ### 🔭 Currently Working On
 * Building my skills in competitive programming and hackathon projects.